zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/Creating-a-Single-Page-App-with-KenoUI.md

 ---
-title: Creating a Single-Page App with Kendo UI
+title: Create a Single-Page App with Kendo UI
 position: 2
 ---

-# Creating a Single-Page App with KendoUI - Music Dashboard
+# Create a Single-Page App with Kendo UI - Music Dashboard

 ![dashboard-overview](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/dashboard-overview.png)

 The Music Dashboard is constructed as a single page app, built to have smooth transitions and high performance.
 Using the Sammy.js framework, the various pages of the application are routed through this framework and in ASP.NET MVC.

-## Initializing the application in MVC
+## Initialize the application in MVC

 We start with the basic ASP.NET MVC **HomeController.cs**: